 Women in Tech

 Women in Tech is not the same as Tech Women.
-This is what I learnt, and for a long time didn’t want to accept.
-But it’s true.
-Most of women who get free tickets are Women in Tech, women who are working around new technology, who understand technology but they are not doing any tech things.
+This is what I learnt, and for a long time didn't want to accept.
+But it's true.
+Most of the women who get free tickets are Women in Tech, women who are working around new technology, who understand technology but they are not doing any tech things.

 Why did WebSummit give about 10k free tickets for women?
-Because on previous conferences, only a few women came as attendees.
-And it’s great that they wanted to change it.
-But… Why they created a Women in Tech lounge that only women with free ticket could join?
+Because of previous conferences, only a few women came as attendees.
+And it's great that they wanted to change it.
+But… Why they created a Women in Tech lounge that only women with a free ticket could join?
 Is it not an idea to integrate all women with other attendees?
-On the last day our male-friend joined us at this lounge – only after all the talks were done, all the start-ups began to pack everything away, and when no one could check what kind of ticket you got.
+On the last day, our male-friend joined us at this lounge - only after all the talks were done, all the start-ups began to pack everything away, and when no one could check what kind of ticket you got.
 And he got a kind reminder that this place is only for women and that he needed to go away.
 Really?!

-I would like to recommend this conference for anyone who wants to meet new people from around the world and from different part of business.
+I would like to recommend this conference for anyone who wants to meet new people from around the world and from different part of the business.
 For sure if you know your expectation of what you want to achieve from WebSummit, join the themed events that happen at NightSummit.

 I did not expect WebSummit.
 I only wanted to know what a huge conference like this looks like.
 And now I know.
 It's too huge for me.
 You meet a lot of people, and now after everything, I'm only able to remember a few.
 WebSummit is a business conference and I'm not a business person.
 That's why I will not come again next year.
 But if you would like to go there, tickets for WebSummit are already on sale!